gardener/machine-controller-manager/docs/development/new_cp_support.md

     ```bash
     make revendor
     ```
+1. Update the sample YAML files on `kubernetes/` directory to provide sample files through which the working of the cmi-server can be tested.
-1. Update `README.md` to reflect any documentation changes
+1. Update `README.md` to reflect any additional changes

 ### Testing your code changes